-Don’t get me wrong, The Night She Disappeared is an engaging mystery read with, despite the quintessential bucket of red herrings, a few twists in the tail that readers will enjoy and be unlikely to see coming.
-And, Lisa Jewell’s legions of fans will undoubtedly make this title another bestseller.
-I have just read many far better-executed mystery thrillers from less-lauded authors.
+Don’t get me wrong, Lisa Jewell’s The Night She Disappeared is an engaging mystery read with, despite the quintessential bucket of red herrings, a few twists in the tail that readers will enjoy and be unlikely to see coming.
+And, this author’s legions of fans will undoubtedly make this title another bestseller.
+I have just read many far better-executed mystery thrillers from less-lauded writers.

 BOOK RATING: The Story 3.5 / 5 ; The Writing 3 / 5 – Overall 3.25

-Get your copy of The Night She Disappeared from:Amazon Book Depository Booktopia AU OR listen to the audiobook FREE with Audible’s Trial (check eligibility)
+The Night She Disappeared is available from:Amazon Book Depository Booktopia AU OR listen to the audiobook FREE with Audible’s Trial (check eligibility)

 More compelling mysteries: